AdaCore/learn/content/courses/advanced-ada/parts/resource_management/access_types.rst

 Aliased parameters
 ~~~~~~~~~~~~~~~~~~

-In addition to objects and components, we can declare aliased parameters.
-This
+In addition to objects and components, we can declare
-allows us to get access to those parameters in the body of a subprogram.
-We do
+:ref:`aliased parameters <Adv_Ada_Aliased_Parameters>`, as we already discussed
-this by using the :ada:`aliased` keyword before the parameter mode.
+in an earlier chapter.
+As we mentioned there, aliased parameters are always

-The parameter mode indicates which type we must use for the access type, as
+passed by reference, independently of the type we're using.

-we'll discuss soon:
+The parameter mode indicates which type we must use for the access type:

 +------------------------+--------------------+
 | Parameter mode         | Type               |